 The 'Get one.
 Give one.' campaign protects and supports the world's poorest and most vulnerable from COVID-19 through vaccine equality.

-When you get your Covid-19 vaccine, give $10 so that one of the world's most vulnerable can get theirs. $50 covers a family of five! $100 covers two families!
+When you get your Covid-19 vaccine, give $10 so that one of the worlds most vulnerable can get theirs. $50 covers a family of five! $100 covers two families!

-As vaccines roll out across Aotearoa New Zealand, in many low-income countries, vaccines may not be available; there may not be enough of them to go around; and their cost will significantly impact availability thereby increasing inequality.
+As vaccines roll out across Aotearoa New Zealand, in many low-income countries, vaccines may not be available; there may not be enough of them to go around, and their cost will significantly impact availability thereby increasing inequality.

 In being thankful for the availability of vaccines in our country, we are aware that many people are not so fortunate.
-The Get one.
+Get one.
 Give one.
-Campaign aims to protect and support the poorest and most vulnerable.
+The campaign aims to protect and support the poorest and most vulnerable.

 Through this Campaign, New Zealanders can contribute to a global initiative that funds vaccine equality in countries that would otherwise miss out.